p2p-org/economy/posts/2019-08-01-When-do-I-start-receiving-tezos-rewards.md

 company:
  - p2p
 ---
-> Enjoy our first light-weight post of [Eli5 series](https://economy.p2p.org/category/Eli5/) covering a reward distribution in Tezos blockchain in a form of comic-strip style story.
+> Enjoy our first light-weight post of [Eli5 series](https://economy.p2p.org/category/Eli5/) covering a reward distribution in Tezos blockchain in the form of comic-strip style story.

 John has some Tezos tokens and wants to receive rewards.
 He takes them to a baker*, P2P Validator.